Genxster1998/XPS9350-macOS/README.md

 * Change BIOS settings to the following
   - Disable Secure Boot
   - Set SATA Operation to AHCI
+  - If you have DW1820A WLAN and can't boot with it enabled, disable it temporarily.
 * Boot the installer disk and install.
-* Boot installed OS and run `XPS9350-macOS\post-install.command`, follow its guidance until post-installation is done.
+* Boot installed OS and run `XPS9350-macOS\post-install.command`, follow its guidance until post-installation is done.(**If you disabled DW1820A previously, enable "Inject device properties for DW1820A WLAN" option and re-enable DW1820A in bios when reboot**)

 For a detailed installation description see [README_FULL.md](https://github.com/hackintosh-stuff/XPS9350-macOS/blob/master/README_FULL.md)